rydmike/rydmike.github.io/blog_flutter_linting.md

 Most lint packages on purpose avoid making any choice for you when it comes to highly
 opinionated personal preferences rules.

-I also like the clean setup of enabling all rules in one file that include all currently available rules and turning off the ones I don't use.
+I also like the clean setup of enabling all rules in one file, that include all currently available rules and turning off the ones I don't use.
 This keeps the setup easy to maintain.
 Feel free to do the same **or** take the easy route and start using [flutter_lints](https://pub.dev/packages/flutter_lints) now.